 In a NewPages article covering the 30th Anniversary Issue of Amoskeag,

-Michael J. Brien, who announced Issue 32 will be his last as editor, mentioned
+Michael J. Brien, who announced that Issue 32 will be his last as editor, mentioned

 The Best American Essays of 2013.
 Link To Article

-On a side note, in dealing with Michael, I found him to be fair man, a good editor, and a friend to writers.
+On a side note, in dealing with Michael, I found him to be an excellent editor who is supportive and even-handed in his dealings with writers.

 Yep, "It's Like When Your Mom Dies", originally published in the Spring 2012 issue of Concho River Review,

 was named a Notable Essay in the 2013 edition of Best American Essays (published by Houghton Mifflin Harcourt,

 series editor Robert Atwan, guest editor Cheryl Strayed).
 And the best part is I didn't know until a friend who had